-Officers shall accept and store a firearm from any individual who has been ordered by a court under RCW 9.41.800 to surrender the firearm.
+Officers shall accept and store a firearm from any individual who has surrendered firearms under RCW 9.41.800 (Surrender of Weapons), the Extreme Risk Protection Order Act, or after being detained under RCW 71.05.150 or RCW 71.05.153.
 The officer receiving the firearm shall:

-- A. Record the individual's name, address and telephone number. - B. Record the firearm's serial number. - C. Record the date that the firearm was accepted for storage. - D. Prepare a property receipt form and provide a copy to the individual who surrendered the firearm.
+- A. Record the individual's name, address and telephone number. - B. Record the firearm's serial number. - C. Record the date that the firearm was accepted for storage. - D. Prepare a property receipt form and provide a copy to the individual who surrendered the firearm. - E. If the firearm was surrendered pursuant to the Extreme Risk Protection Order Act, the original receipt should be forwarded promptly to Records for timely filing with the court (RCW 7.94.090).